langsci/opendata/business data 2017/README.md

 - `authorfees2017.csv`: Information about the author fees we collected in 2017.
 Titles are anonymized.
 The codes do not correspond to the codes used for sales figures.

 - `donations2017.csv`: Information about the donations we received in 2017.
 Donors are anonymized.
 The codes do not correspond to the codes used for sales figures or the author fees.
-This information is still incomplete as of 2018-03-01.

 - `expenditures2017.csv`: All expenditures.
 Salaries are what employer has to pay, not what employee receives (Arbeitgeberbrutto).
 We buy 5 copies of each book.
 1 for ourselves, 1 for the university library, 1 for the Berlin state library, 2 for the German National Library.
 Additionally, we occasionally buy display copies for book stands.
-This file is incomplete as of March 2018
+The telco costs are for one SIM card needed to open a bank account.

 We have no access statistics for Zenodo, where our books are also hosted.